Gurudayal19/ev101-scripts/L5 Let's model your own vehicle /Introduction to Capstone Project.md

 First go through the project instructions lesson to understand what all is needed to be done in the project.

-Next, check the submission requirements for Capstone initial and final versions, so you can work on them in parallel and be ready by the time you complete the project.
+To ensure a smooth workflow and timely completion of your Capstone project, it's essential to review the submission requirements for both the initial and final versions concurrently.
+This will enable you to work on both phases simultaneously and be well-prepared for submission upon project completion.